After years of decline, the popular website Digg is sold

-SAN FRANCISCO (Reuters) - New York tech incubator Betaworks acquired the website Digg on Thursday in a deal that included the remaining brand assets, a humble close to what was once a celebrated online property that heralded the social media era.
+SAN FRANCISCO, July 12 (Reuters) - New York tech incubator Betaworks acquired the website Digg on Thursday in a deal that included the remaining brand assets, a humble close to what was once a celebrated online property that heralded the social media era.

 Launched in 2004 by then 27-year old Kevin Rose, Digg rose to prominence as an aggregator of online content, becoming at one point one of the more highly-trafficked stops on the Internet.
 The site let users vote up - or “Digg” - links, an early precursor to how Facebook and Twitter help spread “viral” content today.